keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 - `"""-?\d+""".r` returns a regular expression that machines a sequence of digits, with an optional minus sign in front of it.
 - `RegexGrammar` turns a regular expression into a grammar
 - `map` transforms the subject grammar's value using a bidirectional mapping.
-The argument `afterParsing` transforms the value after parsing.
-In this case it converts the string of digits into an `Int`.
-The argument `beforePrinting` transforms the value before printing, in this case it converts the `Int` back into a `String`. returns an `Option`, of which `Some` is a subtype, to allow printing to fail if the passed value is not mapped by the grammar.
+The argument `afterParsing` is called after parsing.
+In this case it parses the string of digits into an `Int`.
+The argument `beforePrinting` is called before printing.
+In this case it converts the `Int` back into its string representation.

 #### Next
 Now that you're comfortable reading BiGrammar, continue to see [how BiGrammar supports modular language design](http://keyboarddrummer.github.io/Blender/grammar/modularity/).